This project has concluded. Details on the project are below.

-The goal of the immigration workshop is to identify knowledge and capability gaps regarding deterrence of unauthorized immigration and the processing of individuals apprehended attempting to cross the border without authorization.
-This workshop also explored the best ways to approach unauthorized immigrants already living in the U.S. and the best practices to assist immigrants in general to integrate into the fabric of U.S. society and avoid radicalization.
-Consisting of a survey of the current research, a two-day workshop stage and a comprehensive reporting stage, this workshop sought to develop questions that need to be addressed in immigration.
+The goal of the immigration workshop was to identify knowledge and capability gaps regarding deterrence of unauthorized immigration and the processing of individuals apprehended attempting to cross the border without authorization.
+This workshop also explored the best ways to approach unauthorized immigrants already living in the U.S. and the best practices to assist immigrants

 In October 2016, the Borders, Trade and Immigration Institute (BTI) hosted a two-day workshop titled “Immigration and Border Security in the Twenty-First Century: Enhancing Homeland Security through Evidence-Based Approaches for Managing Flows of People.”
 This event brought together a broad range of stakeholders to engage in extensive discussions about best practices in addressing unauthorized immigration from the Northern Triangle (El Salvador, Guatemala, and Honduras), with a particular focus on unaccompanied immigrant children and young adults.